 The opportunities for those who enjoy climbing mountains are unlimited in Idaho.
-This guidebook is an idea book and a starting point for mountaineers, hikers, and explorers.
-In the ten years since Exploring Idaho’s Mountains was published, Idaho’s population has skyrocketed, Boise has become a city and Coeur d’Alene a major resort destination.
+This guidebook is an idea book and a starting point for mountaineers, hikers and explorers.
+In the 10 years since Exploring Idaho’s Mountains was published, Idaho’s population has skyrocketed, Boise has become a city and Coeur d’Alene is now a major resort destination.
 Surprisingly, this growth has had a positive effect and has not seriously degraded Idaho’s environment.
 The increased recreation use has lead to major improvements in access roads and trails.
-While there are many different political battles still to be fought, recreationists are now an irresistible force demanding the wise use of the mountains.
+While there are many different political battles still to be fought, outdoors-lovers are now an irresistible force demanding the wise use of the mountains.

-The climbs listed in this guidebook represent a multitude of climbing opportunities throughout the state, which range from extremely difficult technical ascents far from roads and trails to short trail walks.
-This book includes over a hundred new peaks and hundreds of new routes.
+The climbs listed in this guidebook represent a multitude of climbing opportunities throughout the state, ranging from extremely difficult technical ascents far from roads and trails to short trail walks.
+This book includes over 100 new peaks and hundreds of new routes.
 Nevertheless, a lot of Idaho is still terra incognita.
-The adventurous will find that Idaho is far from “climbed out”– there is still room to explore, still time to create your own climbing history.
+The adventurous will find that Idaho is far from “climbed out.”
+There is still room to explore, still time to create your own climbing history.

 Mountaineers will find no shortage of challenging routes on granite, basalt and limestone.
 The Bighorn Crags, Lost River Range, Sawtooths, Selkirks, Seven Devils and a host of individual peaks scattered throughout Idaho’s remaining mountain ranges provide high-quality Class 5 and Class 6 climbing opportunities.
 Many other peaks not suitable for technical climbing (because of rotten rock) offer exceptionally good Class 3 and Class 4 climbing on exposed ridges and incredible broken walls.

-“Scramblers” will find at least a thousand Idaho peaks well suited to those inclined to get to the top without ropes.
+“Scramblers” will find at least 1,000 Idaho peaks well suited to those inclined to get to the top without ropes.
 The variety of non-technical routes is staggering.
-“Peakbaggers”, those who climb to collect summits, will find a wealth of ideas to stimulate their psyches, starting with Idaho’s nine 12,000-foot summits and, perhaps, ending with the highest peak in each Idaho mountain range.
+“Peakbaggers” (those who climb to collect summits) will find a wealth of ideas to stimulate their psyches, starting with Idaho’s nine 12,000-foot summits and, perhaps, ending with the highest peak in each Idaho mountain range.
 No one has come even close to climbing all of Idaho’s 10,000 peaks.